kalxas/rasdaman/doc/main/02_inst-guide.rst

 =========

-Databases represent the physical database itself, together with the relat­ional database server accessing them.
-It is possible to have mult­iple database definitions in the rasdaman server environment which are distinguished by the database host; the interpretation, then, is that the same contents (be it the same physical database or a mirrored copy) is available through relational servers running on the different
+Databases represent the physical database itself, together with the relational database server accessing them.
+It is possible to have multiple database definitions in the rasdaman server environment which are distinguished by the database host; the interpretation, then, is that the same contents (be it the same physical database or a mirrored copy) is available through relational servers running on the different